 - Only three of the top 20 cryptocurrencies have a per-token price higher than $1,000 - Bitcoin, Ethereum, and Wrapped Bitcoin

-- Almost half (10) of the top 20 cryptocurrencies by market cap are priced at under $5
+- Over half (11) of the top 20 cryptocurrencies by market cap are priced at under $5

 - Four of the top 20 cryptocurrencies are directly pegged to USD value - Tether, USD Coin, Binance USD, and Dai

 Naturally, as the number of cryptocurrencies has increased, so too has the number of cryptocurrency exchanges.

 As of November 2022, there are 528 exchanges.

 Here is a closer look at the top five decentralized exchanges (according to coingmarketcap.com) right now:

 |CMC Rank||Exchange||24hr Trading Volume||Markets||Coins|